ThunderE75/thundere75.github.io/content/posts/youtube_revanced.md

 image = "/images/posts/revanced/og_revanced.jpg"
 featured = true
-tags = ['android', 'guide', 'FOSS'] description = 'This guide walks you through the complete process of compiling YouTube ReVanced directly on an Android phone using ReVanced Manager.
-It also explains all the important settings and configuration options that should be reviewed or modified to ensure optimal functionality.'
+tags = ['android', 'guide', 'FOSS'] description = 'This guide walks you through the complete process of patching YouTube ReVanced directly on an Android phone using ReVanced Manager.'
 +++
-This guide demonstrates to compile Youtube ReVanced on Android Phone using ReVanced Manager & all the important settings that probably be changed.
+This guide walks you through the complete process of patching YouTube ReVanced directly on an Android phone using ReVanced Manager.
+It also explains all the important settings and configuration options that should be reviewed or modified to ensure optimal functionality.

 {{< jumpto src="#instructions" label="Skip to Instructions" >}}